AventusProtocolFoundation/protocol/AventusProtocol-ReleaseNotes-v0.10.x.md

 * Move old release notes into "release" directory.

 Internal only major changes:
+* Removed the majority of types from storage: they are, and never will be, necessary due to 32 byte packing.
 * Restructure of library->sublibrary calls, to check for state in correct place.
 * Introduction of L<...>Storage sublibraries to better encapsulate usage of Storage contract.
 * Aventity "active" state is now purely determined by presence of deposit.